-There is some potential good news if you only want to convert after-tax IRA balances to a Roth IRA and leave any pre-tax IRA balances as they are.
+There is some potential good news if you only want to convert after-tax IRA balances to a Roth IRA and leave any pre-tax IRA balances alone.
 If you have a retirement plan at work, like a 401(k), you may be able to roll your existing IRAs into it.
 Any after-tax IRA balances would be ineligible to be rolled into your plan.
 The after-tax balances would thus be the only remaining balances in your IRA, and they could potentially then be converted to a Roth without incurring any tax liability, assuming there isn't any growth in the account’s value between the time of the roll to the 401(k) and the conversion.
 The only catch is that the workplace plan has to allow this type of rollover and you have the responsibility to not only track and report the after-tax contributions but to prevent the after-tax from rolling to your retirement plan at work.

 Converting a 401(k) to a Roth IRA

 You can also convert traditional 401(k) balances to a Roth IRA.
 Generally, you'll only be able to transfer a 401(k) to a Roth IRA once you've left the company that provided the 401(k) or once you reach the age of 59½, which is the age most plans allow for in-service withdrawals.
 That's not always the case, however, so check the rules of your employer's 401(k) plan.